 UK government doctoral loans

-If you're starting a research degree from August 2021 you may be entitled to a loan of up to £27,265.
+If you're starting a research degree from August 2021, you may be entitled to a government-backed loan.

-A postgraduate doctoral loan can help with your course fees and living costs while you study a postgraduate doctoral course.
+A postgraduate doctoral loan can help with your course fees and living costs.

 UK government loan